-Joined forces with other renegade elements of former RCD-G to take town of Bukavu in May2004 by force.
+Joined forces with other renegade elements of former RCD-G to take town of Bukavu in May 2004 by force.
 Implicated in the receipt of weapons outside of FARDC structures and provision of supplies to armed groups and militia mentioned in paragraph 20 of Res.
 1493 (2003), in violation of the arms embargo.
 Former FARDC Deputy Military Regional Commander of 10th Military Region in April 2004, dismissed for indiscipline.
 In December 2007, he was arrested by Rwandan authorities when he tried to cross the border into the DRC.
 He has lived since in semi-liberty in Kigali (not authorized to leave the country).

-19. Baudoin NGARUYE WA MYAMURO (alias: Colonel Baudoin Ngaruye)
+19. Baudoin NGARUYE WA MYAMURO

+(alias: Colonel Baudoin Ngaruye)

 Title: Military leader of the Mouvement du 23 Mars (M23).

 Designation: Brigadier General.
 Address: Rubavu/Mudende, Rwanda.
 Date of Birth: a) 1 April 1978 b) 1978.

 Place of Birth: a) Bibwe, DRC b) Lusamambo, Lubero territory, DRC.
-Nationality: Congolese.

 National identification no: FARDC ID 1-78-09-44621-80.

-Date of UN designation: 30 November 2012.
-Other information: Entered the Republic of Rwanda on 16.03.2013 at Gasizi/Rubavu.
+Other information: Entered the Republic of Rwanda on 16 March 2013.
+As of late 2014, living in Ngoma camp,

+Rwanda.